Our Team

 The Calling

-How I Began in Prison Ministry
+How Prison Ministry Began

-Back in 1995, my military chaplain, Chaplain Ballard, invited me to join him in prison ministry.
-Initially, I hesitated, but with his encouragement, I decided to give it a try.
-Once inside, I felt an incredible sense of ease and connection with the inmates.
-It became clear that this was my calling, and I’ve been involved in prison ministry ever since.
-That same year, I received my calling to preach the Gospel.
-We started visiting prisons, ministering to both men and women, singing, preaching, and sharing the love of God.
+In 1995, Pastor Johnson's military chaplain, Chaplain Ballard, invited her to join him in prison ministry.
+Initially, she hesitated, but with his encouragement, she decided to give it a try.
+Once inside, she felt an incredible sense of ease and connection with the inmates.
+It became clear that this was her calling, and she has been involved in prison ministry ever since.

 Freely Receive, Freely Give Ministry (FRFG)